-The person designated to decide appeals submitted by a Complainant or Respondent following an adjudication of alleged Sexual Misconduct.
+The person designated to decide appeals submitted by a Complainant or Responding Party following a resolution of allegations of Sexual Misconduct.
 In the case of students, that person is the Associate Dean of Students.
-Depending on the circumstances of each case, the College reserves its right to select a different Appellate Officer to decide an appeal.
+Depending on the circumstances of each case, the College reserves its right to select a different Appeals Officer to decide an appeal.

 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (20 USC § 1092(f)), also known as “Clery” or “the Clery Act,” requires U.S. colleges and universities that receive federal financial assistance to disclose information about crime on and around their campuses.
 The Clery Act is enforced by the United States Department of Education.
 At Whittier College, Campus Safety maintains compliance with the Clery Act by collecting data and reporting it in the Annual Security Report and on the Whittier College website.

 An affirmative, conscious, and voluntary agreement to engage in sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that they have the affirmative consent of the other(s) to engage in the sexual activity.
-The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never by itself be assumed to be an indicator of consent.
-It is not an excuse that the person accused of Sexual Misconduct was reckless or intoxicated and, therefore, did not realize the incapacity of the other.
+The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them should never by itself be assumed to be an indicator of consent.
+It is not an excuse that the Responding Party was reckless or intoxicated and, therefore, did not realize the incapacity of the other party.
 The following are essential components of Consent:

 - Informed and reciprocal: All persons must demonstrate a clear and mutual understanding of the nature and scope of the act to which they are consenting and a willingness to do the same thing and at the same time.